Demon-King169/GambleBot/README.md

 }
 ```

-Your IDE or the compiler should notify you about the methods you need to implement for a command to function.
+Your IDE or compiler should notify you about the methods you need to implement for a command to function.

 ### Adding event listeners

-Event listeners do not need a name and thus no special value.
-Just annotate the listener class as a service and make
+Event listeners do not need a name and thus have no special value.
+Just annotate the listener class as a service and
-sure it extends the `ListenerAdapter`.
-Override at least one of the `ListenerAdapter` methods so your event listener
+make sure it extends the `ListenerAdapter`.
+Override at least one of the `ListenerAdapter` methods so your event
-actually does something.
+listener actually does something.

 ```java